nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-First, it does a type assertion for primitive types to wrap they in a `map`.
+First, it does a type assertion for primitive types to wrap them in a `map`.
 Then it marshalls to JSON, sets the response content type and status code, and writes the JSON.
-In case the JSON marshalling fails, it respond with an internal error.
+In case the JSON marshalling fails, it responds with an internal error.

 ### Respond Internal Error Function

-`respondInternalError` is a funcion that respond with `500 Internal Server Error`, but it also logs the error to the console.
+`respondInternalError` is a function that responds with `500 Internal Server Error`, but it also logs the error to the console.

 ```go
 func respondInternalError(w http.ResponseWriter, err error) {